brettz9/nutrient-rich/README.md

 ## To-dos

+1. Idea for allowing user adding of symptoms for deficiencies and ability to visit a particular symptom to see what other deficiencies have this symptom (and what foods can remedy).
+Could also allow for generic functions, e.g., "Builds cartilage", allowing one to see and be reminded of multiple nutrients which meet the need
 1. Avoid preselecting nutrient (or show value by default)
 1. Figure out why some nutrients were missing (still?)
 1. Explanations: